iomete/iom-docs/glossary/LLMOps.md

 ---
-title: Navigating Large Language Model Ops (LLMOps) in Production Environments
+title: Large Language Model Ops (LLMOps)
 description: Explore Large Language Model Ops (LLMOps), practices, techniques, and tools for managing large language models like OpenAI's ChatGPT and Google's Bard in production.
 Learn about LLMOps benefits, differences from MLOps, and best practices for efficient deployment, monitoring, and maintenance.
 ---